 Resident Research in Internal Medicine

 All residents in the Department of Medicine are expected to participate in some aspect of research or scholarly activity.
-A dedicated Associate Program Director and the Chief Medical Residents help guide residents with little or no research experience and are always available for mentoring.
-Additionally, the Essential Skills in Internal Medicine (ESIM) month-rotation reemphasizes computer skills, biomedical statistics, research, quality improvement, and evidence-based medicine.
+The Associate Program Directors and Chief Medical Residents help guide residents and are always available for mentoring.
+Even if you have no research experience, you will build a foundation in research skills through the first year required elective Essential Skills in Internal Medicine (ESIM).
+This rotation will teach you the fundamentals of research, quality improvement, and evidence-based medicine.

 Many residents are engaged in research projects in collaboration with a senior faculty member.
-Residents often publish their research in peer-reviewed journals or present their projects at state and national meetings.
-Others work on individual projects, including oral and poster presentations for many Internal Medicine meetings and other specialty meetings such as:
+Residents often publish their research in peer-reviewed journals or present their projects at local, state and national meetings.
+Others work on individual projects, including oral and poster presentations for many Internal Medicine and specialty meetings.

 Senior staff physicians within the Department of Medicine at Henry Ford Hospital are actively engaged in basic and clinical research activities and are eager to serve as mentors for our residents in training.
 All residents are allowed up to two full months of research during their Internal Medicine residency training.

 The Department of Medicine provides residents with the time and resources needed to support their research and scholarly activity including financial support for travel.
 When residents present at meetings, the residency will reimburse travel expenses incurred while away from the hospital (following Graduate Medical Education and hospital policies).
 Residents find their research projects and scholarly activity both challenging and rewarding.